DETAILED ACTION

 Determining, via an acoustic AI engine, (Para.
 0036) an acoustic building quality of the façade at the one or more inspection site (See at least Para.
 0027-0028, wherein an acoustic building quality of the façade is determined.)

 Generating a digital representation of the façade based on the visual building quality and the acoustic building quality.
 (See at least Fig. 7 and Para.
-0050, “, the inspection system of FIG. 7 may generate visual photogrammetry of a structure, such as a building, with each data point (e.g., geotagged acoustic, lidar or radar, and or IR) layered with a graphic representation of each deviation and corresponding numerical information such as planar distortions, calibrated sonar values, thermographic values, etc”, wherein a digital representation of the face is generated based on the visual building quality and the acoustic building quality.)
+0050, “, the inspection system of FIG. 7 may generate visual photogrammetry of a structure, such as a building, with each data point (e.g., geotagged acoustic, lidar or radar, and or IR) layered with a graphic representation of each deviation and corresponding numerical information such as planar distortions, calibrated sonar values, thermographic values, etc.”, wherein a digital representation of the face is generated based on the visual building quality and the acoustic building quality.)

 However, Gupta teaches:

-wherein the close-range inspection comprises a close tactile assessment, where determining an acoustic building quality of the façade at the one or more inspection sites based on one or more impact sounds from the tactile assessment of the one or more inspection sites (See at least Fig. 2, Para.
+wherein the close-range inspection comprises a close tactile assessment, where determining an acoustic building quality of the façade at the one or more inspection sites based on one or more impact sounds (See at least Fig. 2, Para.
 0010, and Para.
 0034, wherein the close range inspection comprises a close tactile assessment via repetitive contacts with the contact surface 221, such that acoustic are produced by the acoustic detectors to determine a location of a structure defect (i.e. building quality) in the building.)

-It would have been obvious to one of the ordinary skill in the art before the effective filing date of the claimed invention to have modified Pyznar to incorporate the teachings of Gupta to include “wherein the close-range inspection comprises a close tactile assessment, where determining an acoustic building quality of the façade at the one or more inspection sites based on one or more impact sounds from the tactile assessment of the one or more inspection sites” such that a portion of a structure can be identified as having a structural anomaly based on the acoustic signal, which would create a more robust system for a close-ranged inspection of a building.
+It would have been obvious to one of the ordinary skill in the art before the effective filing date of the claimed invention to have modified Pyznar to incorporate the teachings of Gupta to include the limitations as recited above such that a portion of a structure can be identified as having a structural anomaly based on the acoustic signal, which would create a more robust system for a close-ranged inspection of a building.
+This would create a more robust drone system for inspecting a building.
 Additionally, a person having ordinary skill in the art would have a reasonable expectation of success in combining the teachings of Pyznar and Gupta.
 The claimed invention is merely a combination of known elements and in combination each element merely would have performed the same function as it did separately, and one of ordinary skill in the art before the effective filing date of the claimed invention would have recognized that the results of the combination would have been predictable.

 Regarding claim 4,